 Sobriety has provided me with a type of freedom that I never had when my vices were in control.
 It’s given me a completely different outlook on the world that isn’t so dark anymore.
 If it weren’t for sobriety, who knows where I’d be today.
 Given how my drinking ended, I doubt I would even be anywhere worth mentioning.

 I still react the same way when people think apologizing for my sobriety is the correct thing to do.
-I’m not rude to them, nor am I harsh in the words I choose to respond with.
-I’m matter-of-fact and to the point, because I think it’s important for them to know that this is the LAST thing they should be apologizing for.
+I’m not rude to them, but I think it’s important for them to know that this is the LAST thing they should be apologizing for.
 As someone who has worked hard to say “no” to what I never used to be able to say “no” to, I will gladly choose to stand up for myself when someone feels the need to apologize for my sobriety.